Alabama - Sectoral Privacy Overview

 - pursuant to statute or court order for the production of evidence or the discovery thereof; or

-- in the event of claim or litigation between such person and the health maintenance organisation wherein such data or information is pertinent.
+- in the event of a claim or litigation between such person and the health maintenance organization wherein such data or information is pertinent.

-A health maintenance organisation shall be entitled to claim any statutory privileges against such disclosure which the provider who furnished such information to the health maintenance organisation is entitled to claim (Ala.
+A health maintenance organization shall be entitled to claim any statutory privileges against such disclosure which the provider who furnished such information to the health maintenance organization is entitled to claim (Ala.
 Code § 27-21A-25).

 Telemedicine – Protocols; private practices

 Under Alabama law, a provider that communicates with patients by electronic communications other than telephone or facsimile shall provide patients with written notification of the providers' privacy practices before evaluation or treatment (see §34-22-82(b)(1)(a) of Article 5 of Chapter 22 of Title 34 of the Ala.
 Code).
 The notice of privacy practices shall include language that is consistent with federal standards under the HIPAA Rules relating to the privacy of individually identifiable health information (Ala.
 Code §34-22-82(b)(1)(b)).
 A provider shall make a good faith effort to obtain the patient's written acknowledgment of the notice (Ala.
 Code §34-22-82(c)).